Censkh/Needle/README.md

 }
 ```

+**Any** class can be used as a singleton using needle, no extra decorations allowing for backwards compatiblity.

 ## Examples

 Usage should be pretty straightforward, we have a service class we want to inject into another class/function.
-To achieve this we do not have to touch the original class simply make sure it has an empty constructor.
+To achieve this we do not have to touch the original class simply make sure it has a constructor that takes no arguments.

 ```typescript
 class FooService {